splunk-soar-connectors/awssecurityhub/README.md

 ### 2 - Configure your Splunk SOAR App Asset

-Next, login to your Splunk Splunk SOAR instance.
+Next, login to your Splunk SOAR instance.
 If you are new to Splunk SOAR you can easily launch the Splunk SOAR Community Edition available in the AWS Marketplace.

 Navigate to the "Apps" page in Splunk SOAR.
 Search for the Security Hub app - if you don't find it in your search results, you may need to select the *New Apps* and install the app before proceeding.